-Folic acid, or folate, is a type of B vitamin.
+Folate, or folic acid, is a type of B vitamin.
 It helps to:

 - repair DNA

 - produce red blood cells (RBCs)

-If you don’t have enough folic acid in your diet, you may end up with a folic acid deficiency.
-Certain foods, like citrus juices and dark green vegetables, are particularly good sources of folate.
-Not eating enough folic acid can lead to a deficiency in just a few weeks.
+If you don’t have enough folate in your diet, you may end up with a folate deficiency.
+Certain drinks and foods, such as citrus juices and dark green vegetables, are particularly good sources of folate.
+Not eating enough folate can lead to a deficiency in just a few weeks.
 Deficiency may also occur if you have a disease or genetic mutation that prevents your body from absorbing or converting folate to its usable form.

-Folic acid deficiency can cause anemia.
-Anemia is a condition where you have too few RBCs.
-Anemia can deprive your tissues of oxygen it needs, because red blood cells carry the oxygen.
+Folate deficiency can cause anemia.
+Anemia is a condition in which you have too few RBCs.
+Anemia can deprive your tissues of oxygen it needs because RBCs carry the oxygen.
 This may affect their function.

-Folic acid is particularly important in women of childbearing age.
-A deficiency during pregnancy can lead to birth defects.
-Most people get enough folic acid from food.
-Many foods now have additional folic acid added to prevent deficiency.
+Folate is particularly important in women of childbearing age.
+A folate deficiency during pregnancy can lead to birth defects.
+Most people get enough folate from food.
+Many foods now have additional folate to prevent deficiency.
 Nevertheless, supplements are recommended for women who may become pregnant.

 The symptoms of folate deficiency are often subtle.
 They include:

 - mouth sores